Transition to the New Order: Background

-Nationalist leader Sukarno had declared Indonesian independence in 1945 and was appointed president.
-Following an internal national revolution and struggle against the former Dutch colonial government, Sukarno had managed to hold together the diverse country; however, his administration had not been able to provide a viable economic system to lift its citizens out of severe poverty.
+The nationalist leader Sukarno had declared Indonesian independence in 1945 and was appointed president.
+After an internal national revolution and struggle against the former Dutch colonial government, Sukarno had managed to hold together the diverse country; however, his administration had not been able to provide a viable economic system to lift its citizens out of severe poverty.
 He stressed socialist policies domestically and an avidly anti-imperialist international policy, underpinned by an authoritarian style of rule dependent upon his charismatic personality.
-Pursuing an independent Indonesian foreign policy, Sukarno developed friendly ties with the Eastern Bloc, the People's Republic of China, while courting friendly relations with the United States at the same, in his efforts to maximise Indonesian bargaining power in its foreign policy.
-Sukarno was also a pioneering figure in developing the Non-Aligned Movement, playing a lead role in hosting the Bandung Conference in 1955.
+Pursuing an independent Indonesian foreign policy, Sukarno developed friendly ties with the Eastern Bloc and the People's Republic of China but courted friendly relations with the United States at the same time in his efforts to maximise Indonesian bargaining power in its foreign policy.
+Sukarno was also a pioneering figure in developing the Non-Aligned Movement by playing a lead role in hosting the Bandung Conference in 1955.
 In Indonesia's domestic politics, Sukarno also carefully balanced Indonesia's various political parties, including the PKI.

 From the late 1950s, political conflict and economic deterioration worsened.
 By the mid-1960s, the cash-strapped government had to scrap critical public sector subsidies, estimates put annual inflation at 500–1,000%, export revenues were shrinking, infrastructure crumbling, and factories were operating at minimal capacity with negligible investment.
 Severe poverty and hunger were widespread, and Sukarno led his country in a military confrontation with Malaysia while stepping up revolutionary and anti-western rhetoric.

 Described as the great dhalang ("puppet master"), President Sukarno's position came to depend on balancing the opposing and increasingly hostile forces of the army and the PKI.
 His anti-imperial ideology saw Indonesia increasingly dependent on the Soviet Union and China.
 By 1965, at the height of the Cold War, the PKI penetrated all levels of government extensively.
 With the support of Sukarno and the air force, the party gained increasing influence at the expense of the army, thus ensuring the army's enmity.
 By late 1965, the army was divided between a left-wing faction allied with the PKI and a right-wing faction that was being courted by the United States.